to La Follia

 for complete concert info, tap/click image

 At the time of the American War of Independence, the most sophisticated music making in America, by European standards, was unquestionably in the Moravian enclaves in Bethlehem, Pennsylvania and Salem, North Carolina.
 The Moravians were passionate about music.
-Besides being fully accomplished in the performance of music of European masters such as Haydn, they composed and performed beautiful and sophisticated pieces in that style that astonished Benjamin Franklin and George Washington.
+Besides being fully accomplished in the performance of music by European masters such as Haydn, they composed and performed beautiful, sophisticated pieces in that style that astonished Benjamin Franklin, John Adams, and George Washington.

-In addition to fine works for strings and anthems for choirs, you will enchanted by the unique Moravian tradition of the trombone choir, under the direction of Dr. Nathaniel Brickens.
+In addition to fine works for strings and solo songs with strings, you will enchanted by the unique Moravian tradition of the trombone choir, under the direction of Dr. Nathaniel Brickens.

 La Follia's first concert exploring American music from the time of the Revolution won an Austin Chronicle award for one of the top 10 Classical Music treasures in 2012.
 We promise this installment to be equally amazing.